 Once the instructor has finished their first class, and invited the students from the second class to begin their lesson, guidelines should be laid out again.

 In these unprecedented times, understanding rules and regulations around COVID-19 is essential.
 Students and parents waiting to swim should maintain social distancing and wear masks as recommended by the swim environment.
 Parents should remind children of the need to be safe and responsible with other children and parents in light of COVID-19.

 Instructors may want to meet with parents to discuss specific regulations and guidelines regarding COVID-19.

 Start Swimming Today!

 The joy of swimming is for children and parents alike.
-The Aqua Life Swim Academy teaches swim lessons, year-round, for individuals of all ages.
+The Aqua Life Swim Academy teaches swim lessons in Ottawa, year-round, for individuals of all ages.
 Contact us today to get your children – and you – in the water and start learning today!